deltadefi-protocol/typescript-sdk/readme.md

 # UTxO Orderbook TypeScript SDK

 The UTxO Orderbook TypeScript SDK provides a convenient way to interact with the DeltaDefi API.
-It includes classes and methods for managing accounts, orders, markets, and wallets.
+It includes classes and methods for managing accounts, orders, markets.

 ## Installation